 One of my favorite things to do when visiting a new city is to look for the things that make it unique.
 The Gateway Arch and the Mississippi River are two things that definitely shouldn’t be missed when visiting St. Louis.
 However, there is so much more to see and do in this friendly city.
 I spent a couple of weekends eating lots of BBQ (more on that in another post) and getting to know the city.
 From restaurants that have been there for ages, to re-purposed buildings, here are some unique St. Louis experiences for you to try.

 Union Station Hotel: In 1894, St. Louis literally became the Gateway to the West when Union Station opened.
 At that time, it was the world’s largest and the busiest train station.
 Just the roofed trainshed covered forty two tracks!
 At one point 100,000 passengers a day passed through the station.

 In the 50’s and 60’s, with airplane travel becoming more easily available, train travel decreased.
 The station was too expensive to maintain so in 1985, after an extensive renovation, it reopened as a hotel.
 Now a member of the Historic Hotels of America and a National Historic Landmark, the hotel has over 500 rooms, a Grand Hall, which is stunning, a water feature outside under the trainshed, that features a nightly fire and light show and a restaurant.

-The rooms are tastefully decorated in a classic, nostalgic train theme.
+The rooms are decorated in a classic, nostalgic train theme.
 It put me in mind of what it might feel like to travel in a train compartment, back in the day, only with more space.
-Also nice, was having a bathtub, which you don’t always get in hotel rooms now a days.
+Also nice, was having a bathtub, which you don’t always get in hotel rooms now days.

 Unique St. Louis Bites